Bentley Continental GT coupe - Reliability & safety

 Bentley Continental GT reliability

-Bentley is a part of the Volkswagen Group, so it’s safe to say you should expect one of its cars to be even more reliable than a VW or Audi, brands that finished 19th and 21st respectively in our 2020 Driver Power owner satisfaction survey.
+Bentley is a part of the Volkswagen Group, so it’s safe to say you should expect one of its cars to be even more reliable than a VW or Audi, brands that finished 17th and 23rd respectively in our 2021 Driver Power owner satisfaction survey.
 A Bentley certainly takes much longer to build because many elements of its interior are hand-finished and fitted to the car.
 For instance, the wooden inlays alone take around nine hours to fit.
+Encouragingly, Porsche finished top of the survey in 2021, which is good to know considering the Continental shares some parts with the Porsche Panamera.

 While it’s unlikely the Bentley Continental GT will ever be crash-tested by Euro NCAP, top models from Audi and Porsche typically get excellent safety scores, and the Porsche Cayenne and Porsche Taycan both received a top five-star rating.
 The standard-fit City Specification pack adds a host of safety tech including traffic sign recognition, city assist, pedestrian warning and reversing traffic warning.